BravoTech – Tech Updates, Business Tips & SEO Techniques

 Conclusion

-Selenium is widely used in the software development industry and is an effective tool for tasks such as automated testing, web scraping, and automating repetitive tasks on the web.
+Selenium is widely used in the software development industry.
+And is an effective tool for automated testing, web scraping, and automating repetitive tasks on the web.
 It is a versatile and flexible tool that can be used in various contexts and has a large and active user community.